About the Child Welfare Policy and Program Development Bureau

 The Child Welfare Policy and Program Development Bureau is responsible for the analysis, development and implementation of statewide policies and procedures, regulations and intervention strategies related to child protection and early intervention.The bureau’s policy area includes the investigation of Child Abuse and Neglect, assessment of the children and families that come to the attention of child welfare services (CWS), and includes intervention programs such as CWS Emergency Response (ER) and Family Maintenance (FM) services provided by county welfare departments, probation departments, and Indian Tribes.

-The bureau’s three units, the Pre-Placement Policy Unit, the Child Safety Unit and the Child Trafficking Response Unit, coordinate policy and program development with county child welfare agencies, tribes and other stakeholders, to provide guidance in policy implementation and ongoing improvement of best practices.
+The bureau’s three units, Child Protection Policy Unit 1, Child Protection Policy Unit 2, and the Child Trafficking Response Unit, coordinate policy and program development with county child welfare agencies, tribes and other stakeholders, to provide guidance in policy implementation and ongoing improvement of best practices.
 The bureau ensures that policies are in adherence with all state and federal laws, including the Indian Child Welfare Act.

 This unit is responsible for policy development and technical assistance to counties on the integration of strategies to address needs of children and families receiving in-home services (Family Maintenance), the co-occurrence of domestic violence and child maltreatment, early intervention strategies which include transitional care and alternative response policy, CACI/cross reporting, strategies to address educational and substance abuse treatment needs of children and families receiving FM services, and disproportionality and disparity in child welfare services.
 The unit has also been the hub of technical assistance to tribes and counties regarding compliance with the Indian Child Welfare Act.